aswil192/writeups/Ignite.md

 /robots.txt           (Status: 200) [Size: 30]
 /server-status        (Status: 403) [Size: 301]
 ```
-from the results
+From the results
 - Normal 200 OK responses on `/index.php`, `/home`, `/offline`, `/robots.txt`.
 - `/assets` redirects (301) to a directory.

-saw a login page at `fuel/login`
+Saw a login page at `fuel/login`
-logged using
+Logged in using
 admin
 admin
-didn't find anything useful
+Didn't find anything useful

-used searchsploit for fuel cms
+Used Searchsploit for Fuel CMS
 ```
 searchsploit fuel 1.4
 ```